bogwi/sarpro/README.md

 - **I/O Optimized**: Performance typically limited by disk I/O, not CPU processing
 - **since v0.2.0 (unreleased)**: Can now reproject to any CRS and resample with nearest, bilinear, or cubic algorithms

-## ROADMAP and ROADMAP_expained are FIRST THING TO READ
+## ROADMAP and ROADMAP_explained
 See [ROADMAP.md](ROADMAP.md) for the high‑level phases and upcoming features.
-See [ROADMAP_expained.md](ROADMAP_expained.md) for the detailed technical explanation.
+See [ROADMAP_explained.md](ROADMAP_explained.md) for the detailed technical explanation.
 This highlights what’s coming (COG/STAC, masking, speckle filters, DEM‑based RTC, tiling, time‑series) and expected release groupings.

 *Note 1: The ROADMAP and its technical explanation might change at any moment prioritizing some features over others or adding new ones and slicing some out.
-Yet it was created to be a *minimal-refactor* plan and as orgranic as possible, though not a contract.*
+Yet it was created to be a minimal-refactor plan and as orgranic as possible, though not a contract.*

 *Note 2: The ROADMAP and its technical explanation can have mistakes and knowledge gaps which as my understanding of the project deepens will be eliminated or treated as opinionated.*

-## CHANGELOG IS SECOND THING TO READ
+## CHANGELOG
-Till the project in not version 1.0.0, always visit [CHANGELOG.md](CHANGELOG.md) for the full changelog. *The updating aims to be complementary and not breaking were possible, yet the API is still experimental and may evolve.
-GUI most likely will be the first to be updated with new features and improvements.*
+Visit [CHANGELOG.md](CHANGELOG.md) to track the changes.

 ## Best Usage Practices